grafana/metrictank/docs/operations.md

 You should monitor the dependencies according to their best practices.
 In particular, pay attention to delays in your kafka queue, if you use it.
-Especially for metric persistence messages which flow from primary to secondary nodes: if those have issues, chunks may be saved multiple times when you move around the primary role. (see [clustering transport](https://github.com/grafana/metrictank/blob/master/docs/clustering.md))
+Especially for metric persistence messages which flow from primary to secondary nodes: if those have issues, chunks may be saved multiple times when new primaries come online (or get promoted). (see [clustering transport](https://github.com/grafana/metrictank/blob/master/docs/clustering.md))

-Metrictank uses statsd to report metrics about itself.
+Metrictank reports metrics about itself.
 See [the list of documented metrics](https://github.com/grafana/metrictank/blob/master/docs/metrics.md)

 ### Dashboard

 You can import the [Metrictank dashboard from Grafana.net](https://grafana.net/dashboards/279) into your Grafana. this will give instant insights in all the performance metrics of Metrictank.
-Just make sure to have a properly configured statsd setup (or adjust the dashboard)

 ### Useful metrics to monitor/alert on

 * process is running and listening on its http port (and carbon port, if you enabled it) (use your monitoring agent of choice for this)
 * `metrictank.stats.$environment.$instance.cluster.primary.gauge1`: assure you have exactly 1 primary node (saving to cassandra) or as many as you have shardgroups, for sharded setups.
-* `metrictank.stats.$environment.$instance.store.cassandra.write_queue.*.items.{min,max}.gauge32`: make sure the write queues are able to drain and don't reach capacity, otherwise ingest will block
+* `metrictank.stats.$environment.$instance.store.cassandra.write_queue.*.items.{min,max}.gauge32`: make sure the write queues are able to drain.
+For primary nodes that are also used for qureies, assert the write queues don't reach capacity, otherwise ingest will block and data will lag behind in queries.
 * `metrictank.stats.$environment.$instance.input.*.pressure.idx.counter32`: index pressure as a ns counter, rise is between 0 and 10^9 each second.
 Alert if increase is more than 4x10^8 each second: this would signify the index can't keep up with indexing new data and is blocking ingestion pipeline.
 * `metrictank.stats.$environment.$instance.input.*.metricpoint.unknown.counter32`: counter of MetricPoint messages for an unknown metric, will be dropped.
+* `metrictank.stats.$environment.$instance.input.*.*.invalid.counter32`: counter of incoming data that could not be decoded.
+* `metrictank.stats.$environment.$instance.tank.metrics_too_old.counter32`: counter of points that are too old and can't be added.
 * `metrictank.stats.$environment.$instance.api.request_handle.latency.*.gauge32`: shows how fast/slow metrictank responds to http queries
 * `metrictank.stats.$environment.$instance.store.cassandra.error.*`: shows erroring queries.
 Queries that result in errors (or timeouts) will result in missing data in your charts.
 * `perSecond(metrictank.stats.$environment.$instance.tank.add_to_closed_chunk.counter32)`: Points dropped due to chunks being closed.
 Need to tune the chunk-max-stale setting or fix your data stream to not send old points so late.
+* `metrictank.stats.$environment.$instance.recovered_errors.*.*.*` : any internal errors that were recovered from automatically (should be 0.
+If not, please create an issue)

 If you expect consistent or predictable load, you may also want to monitor:

 * `metrictank.stats.$environment.$instance.store.cassandra.chunk_operations.save_ok.counter32`: number of saved chunks (based on your chunkspan settings)
 * `metrictank.stats.$environment.$instance.api.request_handle.values.rate32` : rate per second of render requests
-* `metrictank.stats.$environment.$instance.recovered_errors.*.*.*` : any internal errors that were recovered from automatically (should be 0.
-If not, please create an issue)
+* `metrictank.stats.$environment.$instance.input.*.*.received.counter32`: input counter (derive with perSecond(

 ## Crash